Evaluation of the adult with chest pain in the emergency department

 Clinicians in the ED focus on the immediate recognition and exclusion of life-threatening causes of chest pain.
 Patients with life-threatening etiologies for chest pain may appear deceptively well, manifesting neither vital sign nor physical examination abnormalities.

 This topic review will discuss life-threatening and common causes of chest pain, and provide an approach to the evaluation of chest pain patients in the ED.
 Detailed discussions of specific causes of chest pain, including the management of a suspected acute coronary syndrome in the ED are found elsewhere.
-(See "Initial evaluation and management of suspected acute coronary syndrome (myocardial infarction, unstable angina) in the emergency department" and "Overview of acute pulmonary embolism in adults" and "Management of aortic dissection" and "Primary spontaneous pneumothorax in adults" and "Secondary spontaneous pneumothorax in adults" and "Cardiac tamponade" and "Boerhaave syndrome: Effort rupture of the esophagus".)
+(See "Initial evaluation and management of suspected acute coronary syndrome (myocardial infarction, unstable angina) in the emergency department" and "Overview of acute pulmonary embolism in adults" and "Management of acute aortic dissection" and "Primary spontaneous pneumothorax in adults" and "Secondary spontaneous pneumothorax in adults" and "Cardiac tamponade" and "Boerhaave syndrome: Effort rupture of the esophagus".)

 Life-threatening conditions — Causes of chest pain that pose an immediate threat to life include: